inkarkat/git-extensions/etc/hubcheats-submodules.md

 ## integrate submodule changes first
 superproject: `$ git ofetch`
-superproject: `$ hub subsamebrdo --no-git-color --interactive reintegratetom` (if you want to do this submodule by submodule: `$ hub reintegratetom`)
+superproject: `$ hub subsamebrdo --interactive reintegratetom` (if you want to do this submodule by submodule: `$ hub reintegratetom`)
 ## then update integration build after submodules have been reintegrated
 0) submodule branch(es) have been fast-forwarded: no changes, no action here